advename/The-React-Library-guide/README.md

 #### Component Development Tool
 Component development tools like [Storybook](https://storybook.js.org/), [Docz](https://www.docz.site/) or [Styleguidist](https://react-styleguidist.js.org/) can replace *demo applications*.
 These tools provide a canvas, props and code playground, allowing you to experiment with each component in an isolated sandbox.
 Additionally, they serve as the documentation for your library.

-Storybook offers the closest *demo applications* experience with all its features allowing you to quickly modify props and state.
-It may the best choice, but comes at a price of a steeper learning curve and more time-consuming setup, compared to Styleguidist and Docz.
+Storybook offers the closest *demo application* experience with all its features allowing you to quickly modify props and state.
+It may be the best choice, but comes at a price of a steeper learning curve and more time-consuming setup, compared to Styleguidist and Docz.

-For the inexperienced, Storybook should be the preferred tool.
+For the inexperienced, a Storybook should be the preferred tool.

 #### Include in real application
 You can also include the library from very the beginning  in a real application.
 This approach might be only suited for dev-teams building in-house libraries.